 A screwdriver, a torque wrench, and a pair of pliers are helpful additional tools to make the repair process easier.
 If you plan to tackle more complex repairs, such as replacing bushings or damping systems, then you may need specialized tools such as a bushing removal tool.
 Remember that the exact tools and equipment you need will depend on the type of fork you have and the nature of the problem, so it’s essential to do your research before starting.

-You may also like: How to Nail the Perfect Bunny Hop on a Full Suspension Mountain Bike
+You may also like: How to Change a Cassette on a Mountain Bike: A Beginner’s Guide

 Step-by-Step Guide to Disassembling and Cleaning a Suspension Fork